Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Introduction

-As we have mentioned above, it is essential to deal with dg enhancements of both cluster categories and singularity categories, although they do not explicitly appear in the statement.

 Let us first discuss enhancements of singularity categories.
 Let $R$ be a commutative Gorenstein ring.
-Via Buchweitz's equivalence \eqref{sCM Dsg}, the category $\C_\ac(\proj R)$ of acyclic complexes over finitely generated projective modules gives an enhancement of $\D_\sg(R)$, which we call the {\it dg singularity category} of $R$.
-This is quasi-equivalent to the dg quotient $\D^b(\mod R)_\dg/\per_\dg R$ in the sense of \cite{Ke99,Dr}.
-Our main result on dg singularity categories is that we can lift the Calabi-Yau property of singularity categories to their dg enhancements.
-We denote by $(-)^\vee$ the Matlis dual. \begin{Thm}[{$\subset$\,\ref{iso}\,; Enhanced Auslander-Reiten duality}] Let $R$ be a commutative Gorenstein local isolated singularity of dimension $d$, and $\C$ its dg singularity category.
+The {\it dg singularity category} of $R$ is the dg quotient $\D^b_\dg(\mod R)/\per_\dg\!R$ in the sense of \cite{Ke99,Dr}, which is quasi-equivalent to the dg category $\C_\ac(\proj R)_\dg$ of acyclic complexes over finitely generated projective modules.
+Our first key result below lifts the Calabi-Yau property of singularity categories to their dg enhancements, where we denote by $(-)^\vee$ the Matlis dual. \begin{Thm}[{Enhanced Auslander-Reiten duality,\,$\subset$\,\ref{iso}}] Let $R$ be a commutative Gorenstein local isolated singularity of dimension $d$, and $\C$ its dg singularity category.
 Then we have an isomorphism in $\D(\C^\op\otimes_R\C)$:

-\end{Thm} Taking the $0$-th cohomologies of this isomorphism, we obtain the classical Auslander-Reiten duality on the category $\sCM R$ (see \ref{classical AR}).
-One can also view this isomorphism as a (weak) {\it right Calabi-Yau structure} \cite{KS,BD, KW} (without $\C$ being proper).
-As a step toward the proof of \ref{intro tilt}, we shall need a graded version of the above enhanced Auslander-Reiten duality, which we refer to \ref{intro gr}.
+\end{Thm} As a consequence, we obtain the classical Auslander-Reiten duality on the category $\sCM R$ by taking the $0$-th cohomologies of this isomorphism (see \ref{classical AR}).
+Note that this isomorphism can be viewed as a {\it weak right Calabi-Yau structure} \cite{KS,BD,KW} on $\C$.
+We also give a graded version \ref{intro gr} of the above enhanced Auslander-Reiten duality as a step toward the proof of \ref{intro tilt}.

 We next discuss the canonical enhancements of cluster categories.
-Let $A$ be a dg algebra and $V$ a cofibrant bimodule over $A$.
+Let $A$ be a dg algebra and $V$ a bimodule over $A$.
 We will write $V^n$ for $V\otimes_AV\otimes_A\cdots\otimes_AV$ ($n$ factors).
-Following \cite{Ke05}, we put

-and call it the {\it dg orbit algebra} of $A$ by $V$.
-When $V$ is not cofibrant we define $A/V:=A/pV$ for a cofibrant replacement $pV\to V$.
-The $n$-cluster category $\C_n(A)$ of a finite dimensional algebra $A$ is, by definition, $\per(A/DA[-n])$, thus the dg orbit algebra $A/DA[-n]$ gives an enhancement of $\C_n(A)$.
+Following \cite{Ke05}, we denote by $A/V$ the {\it dg orbit algebra} of $A$ by $V$, see Section \ref{section: cluster category}.
+The $n$-cluster category of a finite dimensional algebra $A$ is defined as